SharePoint/sp-dev-docs/docs/spfx/viva/get-started/making-quickview-compatable-darkmode-mobile.md

 ---
 title: Making your Quick View compatible with Dark Mode in Mobile
-description: Making your Adaptive Card QuickView compatible for both dark and light mode by using different resources for both scenarios. ms.date: 07/28/2023 ms.localizationpriority: high
+description: Making your Adaptive Card Quick View compatible for both dark and light mode by using different resources for both scenarios. ms.date: 07/28/2023 ms.localizationpriority: high
 ---